Hub-Tian/Awesome-3D-Detectors/readme.md

 # List of 3D detection methods

 This is a paper and code list of some awesome 3D detection methods.
 We mainly collect LiDAR-involved methods in autonomous driving.
+It is worth noticing that we include both official and unofficial codes for each paper.

 ![paperlist-map](https://github.com/Hub-Tian/Awesome-3D-Detectors/blob/master/paperlist.png)